Dental Implants – Temple, TX

 Restoring Smile’s Natural Functions and Appearance

 When you are missing teeth, you are not just living with an incomplete smile that you may be afraid to show.
 You are also putting yourself at risk to numerous health concerns, both in the short- and the long-term.
 Thankfully, you don’t have to permanently change your diet or hide your smile while taking photos thanks to dental implants.
-At Fossum Dental Group, Dr. Brooke Elmore can place and restore implants, so you don’t have to visit another dentist just to complete treatment.
+At Fossum Dental Group, Dr. Courtney Grosskopf can place and restore implants, so you don’t have to visit another dentist just to complete treatment.

 Contact our office to schedule your dental implant consultation!